Sakhalin Husky: 20th century: Soviet and Japanese rule

+Post–Soviet Union dissolution

+With the further development of Sakhalin and advent of snowmobiles, the use of Sakhalin Husky continued to decline.
+By 2011, the landrace was critically endangered with only seven known individuals owned by musher Sergei Lyubykh.
+Japanese musher Isami Abe owned the last two Sakhalin Huskies in Japan.
+He notes that he attempted to import additional breeding stock prior to Lyubykh's death but bureaucratic indifference and lack of interest from the public as well as his own advancing age has impaired his efforts.
+Lyubykh died on 31 October 2014.

+Before his death, Lyubykh notes that there were no longer enough known living specimens of the breed to provide the genetic diversity necessary for continued breeding.
+Despite this, he believed that the Sakhalin Husky could be revived, noting that "strong dogs still remain in the remote forest villages."
+He left his seven remaining Sakhalin dogs to his student, Oleg Seliverstov.
+Oleg Seliverstov has continued restoration efforts with Nikolai Chalkin.
+Today there are approximately 20 Sakhalin Huskies living on Sakhalin Island.

+In popular culture

+The 1983 film Antarctica (南極物語, Nankyoku Monogatari, lit.
+"South Pole Story") recounts the Japanese scientific expedition to the South Pole, the dramatic rescue from the impossible weather conditions on the return journey, and the relationship between the scientists and their loyal and hard-working Sakhalin huskies.
+Due to difficulties in finding pure Sakhalin huskies, the dogs used in the movie were Sakhalin husky mixes.

-The breed spiked in popularity upon the release of a 1983 film about Taro and Jiro, Nankyoku Monogatari.
-A second film from 2006, Eight Below, provided a fictional version of the occurrence but did not reference the breed.
+A second film from 2006, Eight Below, provided a fictionalized version of the occurrence but did not reference the breed.
 Instead, the film featured only eight dogs: two Alaskan Malamutes named Buck and Shadow and six Siberian Huskies named Max, Old Jack, Maya, Dewey, Truman, and Shorty.

-In 2011, TBS presented the much-awaited drama, Nankyoku Tairiku, featuring Kimura Takuya.
+In 2011, TBS presented the TV drama, Nankyoku Tairiku, featuring Kimura Takuya.
 It tells the story of the 1957 Antarctica Expedition led by Japan and their Sakhalin Huskies.

 The breed and the expedition are memorialized by three monuments: near Wakkanai, Hokkaido; under Tokyo Tower; and near Nagoya Port.
 Sculptor Takeshi Ando designed the Tokyo statues and was also the creator of the replacement of the famous Hachikō statue in front of JR Shibuya Station.
-The Tokyo statues were later removed, likely to be placed at Tokyo's National Institute of Polar Research.
+The Tokyo statues were later removed, to be placed at Tokyo's National Institute of Polar Research.

-The Sakhalin Huskies of the 1957-1958 Japanese expedition
+The Sakhalin Huskies of the 1957–1958 Japanese expedition

 Few sources provide the names of the 15 Japanese sled dogs that were stranded, as well as the photos and descriptions of the Huskies.
 The names of the dogs, and their fates, are listed here: